-- Line a 9×13 pan with tin foil.
+- Line a 9×13 pan with parchment paper or tin foil.
 Press crust mixture into the bottom of the pan in an even layer.

 - Then add vanilla and eggs and mix until well combined, smooth and creamy.
 Be sure not to over mix though.